 John Schlimm is a Harvard-trained educator, activist, artist, businessman, and award-winning author of fifteen books on cooking/entertaining, activism, history, how-to, and fiction.

-In Fall 2013, John released two new books, The Cheesy Vegan and Stand Up!: 75 Young Activists Who Rock the World, And How You Can, Too!
+During the fall of 2013, John released two books, The Cheesy Vegan and Stand Up!: 75 Young Activists Who Rock the World, And How You Can, Too!

 In The Cheesy Vegan: More Than 125 Plant-Based Recipes for Indulging in the World’s Ultimate Comfort Food, John brings vegan cheese home to Main Street for everyone to enjoy!
 From breakfast to lunch to a hearty dinner with family and friends, he gives readers easy recipes to cover every cheesy craving, along with an extensive chart pairing vegan cheese with wine, beer, and cocktails.

 In Stand Up!: 75 Young Activists Who Rock the World, And How You Can, Too!, John created a generation-defining call to action and collection of stories by 75 of the world’s most dynamic young activists, some of whom started their efforts as early as three years old and many have founded their own nonprofit organizations.
 Today, through their grassroots movements and international work, they are bringing their own brand of savvy compassion and unstoppable courage to the crossroads of social entrepreneurship and activism.
 John also wrote the companion eBook, Stand Up!
 Discussion Guide, for teachers, students, parents, community groups, book clubs, and others.
 In 2014, Stand Up! won a Nautilus Book Award for Young Adult Non-Fiction and was also honored with one of Foreword Reviews’ INDIEFAB Book of the Year Awards for Young Adult Non-Fiction.

 John’s second vegan cookbook was 2013′s Grilling Vegan Style: 125 Fired-Up Recipes to Turn Every Bite into a Backyard BBQ.
 A comprehensive vegan grilling handbook and cookbook, Grilling Vegan Style serves up backyard cooking and entertaining like never before, once more proving John’s point that eating vegan style does not have to be boring or tasteless.